Prismatic $F$-crystals and $E$-crystalline Galois representations: Prismatic F -crystals and E -crystalline Galois representations

-\begin{proof}[Proof of full faithfulness in Theorem \eqref{main thm body}] Fix a Breuil--Kisin prism $(\fkS_E,I)$ in $(\O_K)_{\Prism,\O_E}$; this gives a cover of the final object in the associated topos.
+We now prove the full faithfulness of the \' etale realization function in Theorem \ref{main thm body}.
+With everything in place, we can follow the proof of the corresponding statement in \cite{prismatic}. \begin{proof}[Proof of full faithfulness in Theorem \ref{main thm body}] Fix a Breuil--Kisin prism $(\fkS_E,I)$ in $(\O_K)_{\Prism,\O_E}$; this gives a cover of the final object in the associated topos.
 In particular, faithfulness of the \' etale realization functor $T$ on $X$ reduces to the analogous statement over $(\fkS_E,I)$, which in turn follows from injectivity of the map $\fkS_E\to \fkS_E[1/I]^{\wedge}_{\pi}$.
-The same argument also shows that $T$ is faithful over $\fkS_E^{(1)}$\footnote{By construction of $\fkS_E^{(1)}$ as a suitable prismatic envelope, $\fkS_E^{(1)}$ is $(\pi,I)$-completely flat over $\fkS_E$ (via either structure map).
+The same argument also shows that $T$ is faithful over $\fkS_E^{(1)}$\footnote{By construction of $\fkS_E^{(1)}$ as a suitable prismatic envelope (namely $\fkS_E^{(1)}=W_{\O_E}(k)[[u,v]]\{(u-v)/E(u)\}^{\wedge}_{(\pi,E(u))}$), $\fkS_E^{(1)}$ is $(\pi,I)$-completely flat over $\fkS_E$ (via either structure map), cf. \cite[Proposition 2.6.6]{ito2023prismatic}.
 As $\fkS_E$ is transversal, the same holds for $\fkS_E^{(1)}$ (see e.g. \cite[Lemma 4.7]{BMSII}).
-In fact, as $\fkS_E$ is Noetherian, $\fkS_E^{(1)}$ is even classically (faithfully) flat over $\fkS_E$, but we will not need this.}, the self-coproduct of $\fkS_E$ with itself in $(\O_K)_{\Prism,\O_E}$.
+In fact, as $\fkS_E$ is Noetherian, $\fkS_E^{(1)}$ is even classically flat over $\fkS_E$ (see e.g. \cite[Proposition 2.2.4]{EG22}), but we will not need this.}, the self-coproduct of $\fkS_E$ with itself in $(\O_K)_{\Prism,\O_E}$.

-Fullness of $T$ now reduces formally to the analogous statement over $(\fkS_E,I)$, i.e. that the base change functor
+Fullness of $T$ now reduces formally to the analogous statement over $\fkS_E$, i.e. fullness of the base change functor